Boston Red Sox Game Used St. Patrick's Day Uniform Wallet

 - According to Red Sox lore, it's believed the tradition of the Red Sox wearing green began in 1990 in Winter Haven, Fla., when Roger Clemens purchased green caps and stirrups for the team.

-- Each divider is hand-cut and selected to feature the iconic green and at least 1 other color of the uniform.
-Right off the field with varying amounts of wear and may be home or away.
+- Each divider is hand-cut and selected to feature at least 2 colors of a regular season game used uniform.
+Note: uniforms are right off the field with varying amounts of wear and may be home or away.

-- Officially licensed by Major League Baseball, each wallet includes a tamper-evident hologram sticker on the uniform piece to ensure authenticity.
-Learn more about the uniform's game history at mlb.com/authentication
+- Officially licensed by Major League Baseball, each wallet includes a tamper-evident hologram sticker which can be looked up at mlb.com/authentication to learn more of the uniform's game history.

 - Gift-boxed with an authentication instruction card.

-These are anything but uniform.
-Not only do they keep fives separate from tens, they let you subtly show your team spirit everywhere you go.
+Besides keeping your fives separate from the tens, these wallets let you subtly show your team spirit everywhere you go.

 Additional Product Information